How to Compare Excel Files Using Java Streams

 }

-Create a Comparer object using the source stream.
-This object will manage the comparison process.
+Create your Comparer instance using the source stream.
+This object handles all the heavy lifting of the comparison process:

 try (Comparer comparer = new Comparer(sourceStream)) {